 (1) if, knowing them to be suffering from an infectious or contagious disease, he allows them to mingle with the animals of another person2;

-(2) if, knowing that they are diseased and infectious to persons handling them, he employs a person to handle their carcases who is ignorant of their state,
+(2) if, knowing that they are diseased and infectious to persons handling them, he employs a person to handle

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL